Bookings

 Attractions

-• Caversham Park
+• Caversham Wildlife Park

-Caversham Park
+Caversham Wildlife Park

 CWP features about 200 species, and more than 2000 head of animals, birds and reptiles.
 This impressive collection makes CWP the largest privately owned collection of native wildlife in Western Australia.
 The park is the premiere development of its kind in Western Australia, attracting visitors from all over the world.